 I love this pattern because the half shell is a fun stitch, and the pattern is very forgiving.
 Mistakes are easily hidden and not noticeable, and it works up quickly.
 This is my mindless pattern – I usually have two projects going at all times – one that needs constant concentration and precise stitches and one I can do while I’m watching TV or chatting with the hubby.

-Crochet How To: Yarn Choices
+Crochet How To Yarn Choices

 I made my blanket with my favorite Caron Simply Soft Print Yarn C97003 – the color is Embroidery and have dubbed it, “Melting Crayons.”
-It was on sale on Amazon for $3.27 and I used 5 skeins to complete this project so my total cost was $16.35 (this yarn is no longer available on Amazon but I’ve put some yarn suggestions below that will work as well).
+It was on sale on Amazon for $3.27, and I used five skeins to complete this project so my total cost was $16.35 (this yarn is no longer available on Amazon but I’ve put some yarn suggestions below that will work as well).
 My blanket is larger than a baby blanket and meant for a child who’s hospitalized so it’s long enough to cover them, but not so large and thick that they can’t take it with them throughout the hospital.

-The yarn works up so beautifully – in this half shell pattern it looks like confetti.
-In the hats I made with the same yarn (find them here: Crafts: Crafting for a Cause) the yarn flows very differently, but it’s still beautiful.
+The yarn works up so beautifully – in this half shell pattern, it looks like confetti.
+In the hats, I made with the same yarn (find them here: Crafts: Crafting for a Cause) the yarn flows very differently, but it’s still beautiful.

 I love that sometime in the future some child will receive this blanket, and a scary experience may get a little bit better because of this bright afghan that I infused with love.

-I suggest the following yarns for this project:
+The Yarn I Used is Sold Out – I suggest the following yarns for this project: